Eight-day duty periods are available between 28 November 2019 and 30 April 2020 and on Labour weekend and Queen’s Birthday weekend.

 - check the booking receipts of all trampers

 - provide information to trampers, including the weather forecast

 - be available to assist search and rescue staff if required

 - check, clean and tidy Bushline Hut and Relax Shelter when returning to St Arnaud if required.

 What to expect

 This volunteer opportunity is for one person.
 You may want to bring a friend for some or all of your duty.
-The accompanying person won't be paid the daily food allowance.
+The accompanying person must pay the applicable DOC hut fees.

 Accommodation and facilities: Wardens stay in the staff quarters of Angelus hut, which has two bunks and its own cooking facilities, but no separate ablutions.
 Free shared accommodation is provided in St Arnaud for the nights before and after the volunteer duty.